 The day I moved into my first “solo” living space, I celebrated.
 Just turning 22, a year after college graduation, I got a decent paying job that facilitated the indulgence.

-Today, at 64, living alone has lost its appeal.
+Today, living alone has lost its appeal.
 Now, I know the risks of isolation in older age.
 They’re not good.
 But, the good news is that I don’t allow myself to become isolated.
 I have friends and go out often.
 I also love to travel.

 My neighbor is 85, uses a walker and lives in a two-story home.
-I’m sure that she loves her privacy, but, it is worth the risks?
+I’m sure that she loves her privacy, but, is it worth the risks?

 I miss living among a mix of generations.
 I’m sure that many people my age feel this way.
 Somehow we’ve become hyper-individualized.
 We don’t even mix with other generations now.
 It feels like living alone is right for me, but, is it really?